 - Wetbench counters, basins, beakers, etc. must be thoroughly rinsed and washed after use.
 Test counters with pH paper. - The general rule for beaker and bottle rinsing is to dump rinse 3 times, then rinse thoroughly with DI water.
 Hang on rack to dry, or dry with N2 gun. - Wet wipes should be thoroughly rinsed and left to dry overnight, they can then be disposed of as general waste. - In addition, there are cleaning products in the Clean Room.
 All users are expected to help clean the floors, the countertops, wipe up around the general area and take out the garbage.
-Plan your work so that you have time to clean up properly. - Users must not leave papers, documents or notebooks lying around, as there are bookshelf's available for binders and notebooks in ARC 329 and ARC 333.
+Plan your work so that you have time to clean up properly. - Users must not leave papers, documents or notebooks lying around, as there are bookshelf's available for binders and notebooks in ARC 329 and ARC 333. - Users are responsible for their gowns and shoe covers.
+Please use the hangars in the vestibule to hang the gown.
+Boots can be clipped together and placed on hangar.

-Users are required to provide their own sample storage tupperware containers when using drawers and cabinets to store samples.
+Users are required to provide their own sample storage Tupperware containers when using the drawers and cabinets to store samples.
 Cardboard boxes are not acceptable.
 Our labs are not meant for long term sample storage.
 All samples need to be dated.
 Anything found that is older than 1 year will be disposed of.